abpetkov/switchery/README.md

 ![Colored](http://i.imgur.com/qO0Pzub.jpg)

-Or the secondary color, which will change the switch shadow and default border:
+Or the secondary color, which will change the switch background color and border color:

 ```js
 var switchery = new Switchery(elem, { secondaryColor: '#bbf0f0' });